fjvallarino/monomer/tasks.md

   - Check Container thing in hover adding columns (not targetValid = Nothing should be removed)
   - Add missing keyboard functions in Event
   - Handle onBlur/onFocus in all focusable widgets
+  - Find way of avoiding hover effects when widget is not in the top layer
+    - Hover should only be active for top level item
+      - I need to think a way of setting a layer state for zstack

 - Pending
   - Add testing